VeriBlock/alt-integration-cpp/bindings/go/README.md

+# Golang library to integrate VBK

-This folder contains GO bindings for this library.
+This folder contains Entities and bindings for VBK library in Golang.